 - Recount every element after each coefficient change.

-This is a useful pattern, not a rule that fits every reaction.
-The important part is the recount.
+It is a useful pattern, not a universal rule.
+The recount is the part that matters.

-Changing a subscript changes the substance.
-That means you are no longer balancing the same reaction.
+- Changing the formula itself.
+A changed subscript changes the substance, so you are no longer balancing the same reaction.

-An equation can look almost balanced and still be wrong by one atom.
-Always count every element again at the end.
+- Stopping before the final check.
+An equation can look almost balanced and still be off by one atom; count every element again at the end.

-Fractions can appear during the process, especially in harder problems.
-But the final balanced equation is usually written with the smallest whole-number coefficients.
+- Leaving fractional coefficients in the answer.
+Fractions can appear mid-process, but the final equation is normally written with the smallest whole-number coefficients.

-Balancing is the starting point for stoichiometry, limiting reactant problems, reaction yield, and many lab calculations.
-If the equation is not balanced, later mole and mass calculations will not be reliable.
+Balancing is the starting point for stoichiometry, limiting-reactant problems, reaction yield, and lab calculations.
+Get it wrong and every mole and mass step downstream is unreliable.

 Need help with a problem?